PBIlab/Power-BI-Report-Server/README.md

 ### Power BI Reports

 In the Power BI Reports folder you can find an example of an Usage Log PBIRS Power BI report.
-This report can be used to show the Report Server usage Log and the list of power bi reports data sources.
+This report can be used to show the Report Server usage Log and the list of Power BI reports data sources.

 The report connects two different data sources:
-* SQL Server database connection to PBIRS database catalog - localhost;ReportServer_PBIRS (change the server and database name to point at your PBIRS database catalog)
+* **SQL Server database connection to PBIRS database catalog** - localhost;ReportServer_PBIRS (change the server and database name to point at your PBIRS database catalog)
-* OData API to PBIRS - http(s)://pbilabrs1/Reports_PBIRS/api/v2.0 (change the report server name to point at your PBIRS portal)
+* **OData API to PBIRS** - http(s)://pbilabrs1/Reports_PBIRS/api/v2.0 (change the report server name to point at your PBIRS portal)

 ### PowerShell Scripts

 In the PowerShell Scripts folder you can find some examples of how you can use PowerShell to manage your Power BI Report Server.
 There are some examples:

-* Create-New-Folder: simple script that can be used to check if a folder exists and create a subfolder inside it  - it uses the ReportingServicesTools PowerShell Module
+* **Create-New-Folder.ps1**: simple script that can be used to check if a folder exists and create a subfolder inside it  - it uses the ReportingServicesTools PowerShell Module
-* Add User With Permission: simple script that can be used to add an user to a specific PBIRS folder with a specific role
+* **Add User With Permission.ps1**: simple script that can be used to add an user to a specific PBIRS folder with a specific role
-* Update-PowerBiSecurity: simple script that can be used to update massively the PBIRS security policy of specific folders
+* **Update-PowerBiSecurity.ps1**: simple script that can be used to update massively the PBIRS security policy of specific folders

 PowerShell Modeule used: ReportingServicesTools Provides extra functionality for SSRS (SQL Server Reporting Services) and Power BI Report Server.